asiapay-lib/paysdk-android-demo/TRANSQUERY/README.md

 # Transaction Query
+* "Transaction Query" function is utilized to retrieve status for a specific transaction or order ID.

 ### Setup paySDK Configuration:
 *   This method is used to setup the payment configurations like merchantId, environmentType and paymentGateway.